 Step 3.
-Pre-Pandemic Revenue Estimate for Pandemic Period 1.
+Pre-Pandemic Revenue Estimates for Pandemic Periods 1 & 2.

-Again, once you enter Pre-Pandemic Annual Revenue and click "Save", the system will automatically calculate the 21-month Pre-Pandemic Revenue Estimate for Pandemic Period 1.
-This is an estimate of revenues your organization might have generated for the period March 1, 2020, through November 30, 2021 IF there had been no pandemic.
+Again, once you enter Pre-Pandemic Annual Revenue and click "Save", the system will automatically calculate the 21-month Pre-Pandemic Revenue Estimate for Pandemic Period 1 and the 12-month estimate for Pandemic Period 2.
+This is an estimate of revenues your organization might have generated for the periods March 1, 2020 through November 30, 2021 and December 1, 2021 through November 30, 2022 IF there had been no pandemic.